-A few asked for me to post my findings after using the Roomba Red for
+A few asked for me to post my findings after using the Roomba Red for a week.

 Amazing, simply Amazing, this little critter is!

 Because we were having company for Christmas (who doesn't) we gave the home a thorough cleaning.
 This meant dust, sweep, vacuum, dust again, damp mop hard surfaces including hardwood floors and we even lightly waxed the floors.

 After opening the Roomba and turning it loose, despite an already immaculately clean house, the Roomba managed to track down and locate enough dust and dog hair to fill the two catch bins to overflowing.

 We (or mom) have turned it loose everyday since then and it still fills up the bins with dog hair and dust bunnies every single day.

 The expected problems of the roller brushes becoming entangled with dog hair has NOT happened.
 Only 3 or 4 get wrapped loosely and can be easily removed without removing the brushes before they work their way down to the hub.